Victoralm/almsFO4Fallrim/README.md

 ```
 fallrim
 ```
-This option must need reload the ~/.profile:
+This option must need reload the ~/.profile through the terminal:
 ```
 source ~/.profile
 ```